 - A copy of your current health insurance card

 - Any additional application materials required by the faculty member leading your FLEAP.
-Please see the program descriptions above to see if this applies to your program.
+Please see the program descriptions above (when available) to see if this applies to your program.

 - Submit a deposit and required Health & Safety forms.
-If your application is accepted, you must pay a $250 deposit and submit the following forms on Revolution: FLEAP COVID-19 Acknowledgement, FLEAP COVID-19 Vaccination Policy and Student Acknowledgement, and FLEAP Health & Safety Form.
+If your application is accepted, you must pay a $250 deposit and submit required forms on Revolution, which will be shared with accepted students.
 Payments are accepted via the CGE online payment site.

-- Save space on your Spring 2022 schedule.
-CGE will put the FLEAP course on your Spring 2022 schedule after you confirm your participation.
+- Save space on your Spring 2023 schedule.
+CGE will put the FLEAP course on your Spring 2023 schedule after you confirm your participation and submit your deposit.
 Make sure you leave room on your schedule so that you do not exceed 18 credits!

 Cost & Payment Information

 Students who enroll in a FLEAP pay a Program Fee that covers most travel expenses (see the FAQ below for details).
-The Fee ranges from $3,000 - $3,750 depending on the location of the program and is payable on the following schedule:
+The Fee varies depending on the location of the program and is payable on the following schedule:

-* Final payment amount will vary by program selected, according to a student’s remaining balance (either $2,000 or $2,750).
+* Final payment amount will vary by program selected, according to a student’s remaining balance.
 Contact CGE if you are unsure about your payment amount.

-FLEAP courses appear on your Fall or Spring semester schedule, so tuition for them is covered by your Spring ‘22 tuition payment (if taking between 12-18 credits).
+FLEAP courses appear on your Fall or Spring semester schedule, so tuition for them is covered by your Spring ‘23 tuition payment (if taking between 12-18 credits, including the FLEAP course).

 CGE Scholarship Competition